Augusto11CB/English-Repository/Cambridge-Compact-Advanced/Chapter-1.md

   - b When I’m 25, I’ll have been working abroad for several years.
     - I have already started or will start working abroad several years before I’m 25.
 (Future perfect continuous)

-## Describe important past events in your life
+## Describe important past events in your life and likely futures events
 In 2005 I was 8 years old.
 At that time, I was studying at Colégio Cavlac.
 Since that time I have been interested in technology.

 In 2014, I **attended** a private school called Colégio Argumento.
 I **used to** walk to and from school every day.
 Although I **had been playing** video games since 2010, that year, I found myself playing video games far more than I should have.
 The turning point for me to break free from the  grips of this addiction was after I failed my college entrance exams.
 Since then, I have been avoiding playing games.